Ukrainian women are world-renowned as considered some of the most beautiful women in the world.

 Many men consider Ukrainian women as some of the most beautiful in the world, an impression not lost on the women themselves.
 Personally, I think such statements are absurd: beauty, after all, is subjective.
 There’s beauty all around us.

-Although I have seen some beautiful women during my travels, I must say that nowhere else in the world have I actually seen such a high number of women that can be easily called gorgeous or at least cute, or as I like to say, “easy on the eyes.”
+Having said that, although I have seen some beautiful women during my travels, I must say that nowhere else in the world I’ve actually seen such a high number of women that can be easily called gorgeous or at least cute, or as I like to say, “easy on the eyes.”

 This didn’t happen in Brazil, Spain, Mexico, and even Russia (although Russia does come close).